 Registration for the conference available in the 4th year Hub, Cooperage Building, North Mall campus.

 There will be a full-day early-career researcher (ECR) event, “Career Links workshop”, on 19th July at the School of Biological, Earth and Environmental Sciences.
 The event will run from 09:00 – 17:00 and will focus on networking.
 For more details, see the Early career researcher event page.

-Wednesday 20th July: Workshops, lab tours and Symposium
+Wednesday 20th July: Workshops & lab tours

 We will review basic concepts in statistics, from hypothesis testing and falsifiability to the power of the analysis.
 This workshop aims to facilitate critical thinking when developing statistical analyses on paleontological data.

 Instructor: Sonia Monteiro (Environmental Research Institute, UCC), Dúthalla Meeting Room